Code-Institute-Submissions/bazmac81-placro_MarResub/README.md

 Reference sites to build knowledge on technologies covered in the first 3 modules of the course; HTML Fundamentals, CSS Fundamentals, and User Centric Frontend Development:
 - [stackoverflow](https://www.stackoverflow.com) - used for general trouble shooting and answers to questions for issues.

-_[Back to Contents](#Contents)_
+- https://zellwk.com/blog/looping-through-js-objects/ - used to understand how to loop through object content _[Back to Contents](#Contents)_

 -------------